samforwill/nlp-campaign-messaging/README.md

 <img src="images/Deluzio.png" alt="Deluzio" width="600" style="display: block; margin: auto;">

-Chris Deluzio, competing in a toss-up district, significantly outperformed against Jeremy Shaffer, who notably tried to sidestep affirming or denying the 2020 election fraud claims, and even released an ad promising to "protect women's healthcare." <br />
+Chris Deluzio!
+He competed in a pure toss-up district and significantly outperformed against Jeremy Shaffer, who notably tried to sidestep affirming or denying the 2020 election fraud claims, and even released an ad promising to "protect women's healthcare." <br />

 ### Tweet Collection
 As mentioned before, the termination of free API access meant manually compiling tweets for Chris Deluzio and Marie Glusenkamp Perez, and then using a custom parsing script to organize and format these tweets into a structured dataset for analysis.
 Tweets were manually copied, separated by a '|' delimiter, and then organized into a corpus of around 1000 total tweets. [candidate notebook](MGP and Delozio.ipynb).